Not long ago a message appeared in my e-mail inbox:

 In my experience working in fundraising I have found that solidarity, rapport, community and avoidance are the modes most constructive to building a meaningful relationship with constituents.
 I believe the same is true in our use of social media.
 Unfortunately for men, these modes do not come naturally.
 Because of the importance of authenticity, this is a challenge for men that seek to use social media.

 Let’s reexamine the earlier thread in light of the communication modes.

 LinkedIn suggests we may know each other. [community] Must be because of the mutual relationships. [solidarity] Would be glad to invite you to Link In if useful to you. [community]

 Thanks for your note. [rapport] I don’t believe we have met, so it must be a result of the friends we have in common. [community] I’m pretty close to <connections>.
 How do you know them? [rapport]

 If you saw my profile on LinkedIn, [information] and it’s not useful to you [power] …. for me to have reached out, [conflict] we can just drop it. [conflict]

-What I discovered in this exchange was that the real motive of the sender was not to connect through our shared networks, but was an inauthentic effort of the sender to leverage our shared connections to build his perceived position of power and influence (e.g. grow his number of connections).
+What I discovered in this exchange was that the real motive of the sender was not to connect through our shared networks, but was an inauthentic effort of the sender to leverage our shared connections to build their perceived position of power and influence (e.g. grow their number of connections).